How to Test for Gluten Intolerance and Celiac Disease

 How to Treat Gluten Intolerance and Celiac Disease

-I tell my patients that even though the outward manifestation of eating gluten may be mild bloating or headache, inside their body, their immune system is being stimulated and the effects may last for three to six months.
+The outward manifestation of eating gluten may be mild bloating or a headache.
+Inside your body, your immune system is being stimulated and the effects may last for three to six months.

-For many, simply removing 100% of gluten from their diet isn’t enough.
+For many, simply removing gluten completely from their diet isn’t enough.
 The damage that has been caused to the gut lining must also be repaired.
 Leaky Gut Revive™ can be a powerful ally in repairing your gut in conjunction with functional medicine’s 4R program.

-Additionally, I often find that there are other infections in the gut such as parasites, Candida, small intestinal bacterial overgrowth (SIBO), and other imbalances that need to be addressed and corrected.
-For some, there may be a need to go completely grain-free due to the cross-reactivity of gliadin sub-fractions in non-gluten grains.
+Additionally, I often find that there are other infections in the gut that need to be addressed and corrected.
+Parasites, Candida overgrowth, small intestinal bacterial overgrowth (SIBO), and other imbalances can all be impacted by the cross-reactivity of gliadin sub-fractions in non-gluten grains.

 When in doubt, go without.
 You’re not missing any vital nutrients by not eating gluten.
-In fact, you may be saving your life or the life of someone you love.
+In fact, you may well be improving your life dramatically!